-The chart of accounts is formed with the sum of all the entries of a general ledger in accounting systems.
-The balance of funds is, in short, a basic tool for calculating the state of the economy in the company.
+The chart of accounts is formed by the sum of all the entries of a general ledger in accounting systems.
+The balance of funds is, in short, a basic tool to calculate the financial state of the company.

-They have an important difference concerning trial balances: the latter only incorporate the active accounts or those with a dynamic stock in the period under analysis.
-The chart of accounts will review all the statements included in the system, regardless of whether they are active or have a balance.
+There is an important difference if compared with trial balances as those only incorporate the active accounts or those with a dynamic stock in the period under analysis, while the chart of accounts will review all the statements included in the system, regardless of whether they are active or show a balance.

 Therefore, we would take about a list of account numbers and names.
 No account-specific information is included: i.e., no balance, debit, or credit details would be included, as test balances do.